-Wanna know what are the top 6 uniform motion examples in SIX minutes?
+Wanna know what are the top 6 uniform motion examples in daily life?
 IF YES, then you are at the right place at the very right time…!!!
 A uniform motion is a type of motion during which an object covers an equal distance in an equal interval of time.
 In other words, when the speed of an object is constant throughout its motion, an object is said to be in uniform motion.

 The opposite of uniform motion is non-uniform motion.
 A non-uniform motion is a type of motion during which an object covers an unequal distance in an equal interval of time.
 In other words, when the speed of an object is variable throughout its motion, an object is said to be in non-uniform motion.